-The literature of optimal currency basket proliferated in the early 1980, but most work is based on reduced-form model, so rigorous welfare analysis is not possible.8 Recently, Slavov (2005) and Teo (2005) examine this issue in general equilibrium model with microfoundations.
-Slavov (2005) builds a small economy model where trade is invoiced in dollar and yen to study the optimal currency basket.
-He argues that dollar-denominated foreign debts and the financial market friction will pull the optimal policy away from the tradeweighted basket, and toward putting a greater weight on the currency in which foreign debts are denominated.
+The optimal currency basket literature proliferated in the early 1980s, but most work is based on reducedform models, so rigorous welfare analysis is not possible.8 Recently, Slavov (2005) and Teo (2005) examined this issue in a general equilibrium model with micro-foundations.
+Slavov (2005) builds a small economy model where trade is invoiced in dollars and yen to study the optimal currency basket.
+He argues that dollar-denominated foreign debts and the financial market friction will pull the optimal policy away from the trade-weighted basket, and toward putting a greater weight on the currency in which foreign debts are denominated.
 Teo (2005) also investigates whether East Asian economies should peg to the dollar in a three-country center-periphery general equilibrium model.
 He focuses on the export invoicing currency and finds that the predominance of dollar-invoicing in trade implies that the dollar should receive a smaller weight than suggested by bilateral trade shares.
-Nevertheless, the trade structure in their models is horizontal, so their results do not capture the impact of vertical trade and different roles of trade-invoicing currencies on the choice of optimal currency basket and pegging currency, which is the focus of our project.9 Also, they focus on the choice between the dollar and the Japanese yen since their models are built on horizontal trade, while we emphasize the potential role of the Chinese RMB in East Asia in the future.10
+Nevertheless, the trade structure in their models is horizontal, so their results do not capture the impact of vertical trade and different roles of trade-invoicing currencies on the choice of the optimal currency basket and pegging currency, which is the focus of our project.9 Also, they focus on the choice between the dollar and the Japanese yen since their models are built on horizontal trade, while we emphasize the potential role of the Chinese RMB in East Asia in the future.10